Edtech unicorn PhysicsWallah lays off over 100 employees | www.lokmattimes.com

 Edtech unicorn PhysicsWallah lays off over 100 employees

-New Delhi, Nov 19 Edtech company PhysicsWallah (PW) has reportedly laid off more than 100 employees, a first ...
+New Delhi, Nov 19 Edtech company PhysicsWallah (PW) on Sunday said it is laying off 70 to 120 ...

-New Delhi, Nov 19 Edtech company PhysicsWallah (PW) has reportedly laid off more than 100 employees, a first job cut at the company amid a cost-restructuring exercise.
+New Delhi, Nov 19 Edtech company PhysicsWallah (PW) on Sunday said it is laying off 70 to 120 employees, a first job cut at the company which turned unicorn last year.

+In a statement, the company said it regularly assesses performance through mid-term and end-term cycles.

+“For the cycle ending in October, less than 0.8 per cent of our workforce, ranging from 70 to 120 individuals with performance concerns — may be asked to transition,” said Satish Khengre, CHRO, PW.

+“Our primary focus remains on fostering a dynamic, high-performing team.
+We plan to hire an additional 1,000 employees in the next six months, reinforcing our commitment to growth,” Khengre added.

-According to a report in Entrackr, citing sources, PhysicsWallah confirmed that about 70-120 employees were let go.
+According to an earlier report in Entrackr, citing sources, “the company made the move citing cost-cutting exercise”.

 Employees across content, operations and other departments were laid off, according to the report.